alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 this must not run in parallel without synchronization
 ```

 Those protocols are necessary in real programs.
-A useful program has to read files, query databases, call APIs, send emails, and persist changes.
-Trouble starts when the protocol is invisible.
+Useful programs have to read files, query databases, call APIs, send emails, and persist changes.
+The harder cases are the ones where that protocol is easy to miss.

 Pure code still has order.
 The order is usually visible in the values: